tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-how-to-search-for-all-words-inclusive-wi.md

 The above is the original test case and the solution we implemented with Borislav.

-Based on Nikola&#8217;s comments I re-worked the test case.
+Based on Nikola's comments I re-worked the test case.
 The last suggestion performs the best.
 We can get further improvement if we include &#8216;% &#8216; in our Keys and WordsToExclude tables.
-For the explanation of the last Nikola&#8217;s query see http://msdn.microsoft.com/en-us/library/ms178543.aspx
+For the explanation of the last Nikola's query see http://msdn.microsoft.com/en-us/library/ms178543.aspx

 See also this blog [ALL, ANY and SOME: The Three Stooges][2]